 The main hardware used for the final piece was a mini thermal printer, a web cam, an Arduino Uno board and a large arcade style button.
 There were other additions to the project but those are the core items.
-The other things were blue LEDs that ran separately on a teensy board, some RGB lights to light up the area where people were to deposit the secrets and there was an LCD monitor initially that after making paper prototypes I realized that this was an extra step of complication that didn’t really have a lot of benefit for the user.
+The other things were blue LEDs that ran separately on a teensy board.
+RGB lights to light up the area where people were to deposit the secrets.
+There was an LCD monitor initially that after making paper prototypes I realized that this was an extra step of complication that didn’t really have a lot of benefit for the user.

 The product list for the initial construction is as follows:

 - £22.00 OLED monochrome display 128 x 64 white